whiplashomega/elthelas2/data/rules/rangedattacks.markdown

 </p>
 <h5>Ranged Attacks in Close Combat</h5>
 <p>
   Aiming a ranged attack is more difficult when a foe is next to you.
-When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn't incapacitated.
+When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within reach of a hostile creature who can see you and who isn't incapacitated.
 </p>